omermustekiin/celebi_altin_app/README.md

 Celebi Altin is a live stock market application created with Flutter.
 I took part in all stages from design to testing alone and after a 2 month process, i published the first version of the application for both store.

-In this project i used Provider package for state management and Shared Preferences & Firebase for data storage.
+In this project i used Provider package for state management and Shared Preferences & Hive & Firebase for data storage.

 This project receives txt type data by establishing a TCP socket connection with the API and processes it through models, presenting an instantly updated data screen to the user.